-    As local contact, I collaborate with international researchers material sciences related (e.g. nuclear materials, explosives identification, cement hydration , ...) as well as paleontology (hominid dental microstructure , fossil as rock slabs) and biology (heart).
+As local contact, I collaborate with international researchers material sciences related (e.g. nuclear materials, explosives identification, cement hydration , ...) as well as paleontology (hominid dental microstructure , fossil as rock slabs) and biomedical applications (cardiac tissue imaging).

-CVDuring my PhD at the INSA de Lyon, I studied the physical properties of materials in order to discriminate explosive to common materials (see here).
-After four years in the X-ray imaging group at the European Synchrotron Radiation Facility (Grenoble, France), I joined in April 2014 the Phase Contrast core of the CIBM based at the TOMCAT Beamline.
+CVDuring my PhD at the INSA de Lyon (France), I studied the physical properties of materials in order to discriminate explosive to common materials (see my PhD here).
+Then, I spent four years in the X-ray imaging group at the European Synchrotron Radiation Facility (Grenoble, France) where I gained experience in X-ray diffraction and X-ray phase contrast tomography.
+In April 2014, I joined the X-ray Tomography Group at PSI as post-doc in the Phase Contrast core of the CIBM (EPFL).
+Since January 2016, I am Beamline Scientist Tenure Track at the TOMCAT Beamline.

 See also my Linkedin Profile.